-10. Smart Card Reader connector (14-1 pin SMARTCON1) (optional)
+8. Smart Card Reader connector (14-1 pin SMARTCON1) (optional)

 This connector accommodates a Smart Card Reader that allows you to conveniently make transactions such as financial, health care, telephony, or traveling services through a Smart Card user interface software.
-When using this connector, configure the UART2 Use As parameter in BIOS to set UART2 for use with Smart Card.
-See section "4.4.2 I/O Device Configuration" for details.

-11. Infrared module connector (two 5-1 pin IR1)
+9. Infrared module connector (two 5-1 pin IR)

-This connector supports an optional wireless transmitting and receiving infrared module.
-This module mounts to a small opening on system chassis that support this feature.
+These connectors support an optional wireless transmitting and receiving infrared module.
+The module mounts to a small opening on system chassis that support this feature.
 You must also configure the UART2 Use As parameter in BIOS to set UART2 for use with IR.
-See section "4.4.2 I/O Device Configuration" for details.

 Use the five pins as shown in Back View and connect a ribbon cable from the module to the motherboard SIR connector according to the pin definitions.
-(An IR module is not included in the package.)

-P4S333-VM Infrared Module Connector
+P4B533-VM Infrared Module Connector